Next Concrete Elegance lecture

 Texture & Context, 12 June 2018, Building Centre, London

 Concrete Elegance is a celebration of recent, exemplary, concrete architecture, chaired by Elaine Toogood and produced by The Building Centre and The Concrete Centre.

-Each project will be presented by their architect and other key collaborators, sharing design development and their construction experiences of creating fine examples of contemporary concrete architecture.
+Each project will be presented by their architect and structural engineering team, sharing design development and their construction experiences of creating fine examples of contemporary concrete architecture.

 Please note that this event is free to attend but booking is essential.